KidMessiah/case-by-case/README.md

 ## Copying bonuses between sheets

 Every bonus in the list has a copy icon.
 Copy one and hit Paste on another sheet's window to drop it in there too, saves rebuilding the same bonus twice.

+Copy just puts a big string of text on your clipboard, it isn't tied to Foundry in any way.
+So you can also paste it into Discord or wherever and send a bonus to a friend, another DM, or your own other Foundry instance, and they can paste it straight into their own Case by Case window.